magiccodingman/Magic.IndexedDb/MagicIndexDbWiki/Index.md

 [] How to build your repository system

 [] Self validation to keep you safe

+[] Document that you now must specify primary key if it increments or not.
+	- We could also auto build in for users auto incrementing Guid's or other if they wanted on C#'s side.
 ### Showcase
 new setup to add wasm, signalR or override and service setup

 [] Document wwwroot migration system with server based wwwroot for Hybrid Blazor.

+[] Handles column additions, consistent nullable, and more.
+	- Tracks cursor found order to keep database row order logic consistent with take, skip, take last, etc grabs along with indexed queries.

+[] Added "Count"
+# Must DO
+[] Describe translated intent
+[] Validate updates, deletes, and the other methods

+[] Setup the AutoIncrement to work on db store!

+[] Import Profile
+[] Exit setting change
+[] Allow multiple net frameworks into compilation!

+[] Allow bypassing assembly check if they know it's been ran.

+[] Interfaces that protect you

+# Potential
+[] We could also auto build in for users auto incrementing Guid's or other if they wanted on C#'s side.

 # To Do
 [] Validate all instances being utilized in indexDB is asyncrounous